 For example, does your departing airport have a TSA family line?
 Atlanta, for example, has such a line, but only allows families with children in strollers to use it.
 My home airports of San Francisco and Oakland, however, allow anyone traveling with younger children to utilize the family lane.

 Similarly, get the details on your connecting airport.
 Will you have to exit security and reenter it with your kids when you change concourses (common at LAX when connecting to partner airline, for example)?
 How far might you need to walk?
 Even though your 3 year old might not use a stroller at home, you might really need one on your travels if you are facing a long airport walk and a tight connection.
-These kinds of little details matter in the often stressed-out world of air travel.
+These kinds of little details matter in the often stressful world of air travel.

 What is your day-before-a-trip routine?
 Any other tips would you add?